sahiliamsso/docs/source/api-guide/api.md

 # ID Generation API Document
 This document outlines the API for ID Generation for Gluu Server.
+This API Guide will discuss few API's used in Gluu Server for ID generation

 ## Path
 `/id`
 ### Overview